awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 If you no longer require an EC2 Fleet, you can delete it\.
 After you delete a fleet, it launches no new instances\.

-You must specify whether the EC2 Fleet must terminate its instances\.
+When you delete an EC2 Fleet, you must specify if you want to also terminate its instances\.
 If you specify that the instances must be terminated when the fleet is deleted, it enters the `deleted_terminating` state\.
 Otherwise, it enters the `deleted_running` state, and the instances continue to run until they are interrupted or you terminate them manually\.

-You can only delete fleets of type `request` and `maintain`\.
-You cannot delete an `instant` EC2 Fleet\.
+**Restrictions**
++ You can delete up to 25 `instant` fleets in a single request\.
+If you exceed this number, no `instant` fleets are deleted and an error is returned\.
+There is no restriction on the number of fleets of type `maintain` or `request` that can be deleted in a single request\.
++ Up to 1000 instances can be terminated in a single request to delete `instant` fleets\.

 **To delete an EC2 Fleet and terminate its instances \(AWS CLI\)**
 Use the [delete\-fleets](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-fleets.html) command and the `--terminate-instances` parameter to delete the specified EC2 Fleet and terminate the instances\.